purpleteam-labs/purpleteam-s2-containers/README.md

 #### VNC Client set-up:

 1. You will need a VNC client to open a connection to the VNC server within the container.
-We've had success with using the Remmina Remote Desktop Cleint on Linux Mint.
+We've had success with using the Remmina Remote Desktop Client on Linux Mint.
 Install Remmina-plugin-vnc via Synaptic Package Manager or apt
 2. Run your Remmina Remote Desktop Client
 3. Create new entries.
 If you intend to VNC into a couple of Selenium containers concurrently, you could set each one up like the following: